caraweisman/abSENSE/README.md

 By default, this is only calculated in species in which the gene was not detected.
 Results for species in which homologs were detected are therefore listed as "detected".
 The setting --predall will calculates this value for all species, even those for which a homolog was in fact detected.
 Here, the known bitscore (often used in the prediction process; see the option --includeonly) will be shown alongside the prediction.
 If the known bitscore was used in the fitting process, of course, these will usually be quite similar!

-If not enough data was provided to generate a bitscore prediction (bitscores of homologs from at least three species are needed), the relevant entry will read "not\_enough\_data".
+If not enough data for a gene was provided to generate a bitscore prediction (bitscores of homologs from at least three species are needed), the results will read "not\_enough\_data".

 __e) Parameter\_values__

 For each gene in the analysis, this contains the best-fit (maximum likelihood) values of the a and b parameters.
 (See PAPER CITATION for explanation.)

 These a and b parameters are calculated from bitscores of homologs in species included in the prediction process.
 If the command line option --includeonly is used, this will be only the species specified by that option.
 By default, all provided bitscores are used.

+If not enough data for a gene was provided to generate a bitscore prediction (bitscores of homologs from at least three species are needed), the results will read "not\_enough\_data".

 __f) Run\_info__